-Whether it’s a mature red, summer-ready white or elegant champagne you’ve plumped for in the supermarket aisles, you can expect to have a very slight amount of alcohol still lingering in the mix.
+Whether it’s a mature red, summer-ready white or elegant champagne you’ve plumped for in the supermarket aisles, you can expect to have a very small level of alcohol still lingering in the mix.

-Those with pre-existing medical conditions and patients taking courses of potent medication are advised to avoid even non-alcoholic wine options.
-If you’re someone who falls into the latter two categories of drinker, it’s certainly advised you consult your doctor or health professional to ascertain whether or not you’ll be able to enjoy non-alcoholic wine.
+Those with pre-existing medical conditions and patients taking courses of strong medication are advised to avoid even non-alcoholic wine options.
+If you’re someone who falls into the latter two categories of drinker, it’s certainly advisable to consult your doctor or health professional to ascertain whether or not you’ll be able to enjoy non-alcoholic wine.